Wedding Photography at Bristol Register Office/Old Council House

 Q. HOW LONG BEFORE OUR WEDDING CEREMONY CAN WE GAIN ACCESS TO THE ROOM FOR PHOTOGRAPHY?

 A. Usually around 15 minutes.
 A staff member or the registrar will show your guests to your ceremony room whilst you go for your interviews.
 You can then join them for a short while before the ceremony starts.
 However, it is more common for the groom to join the guests and the bride to be announced and make an entrance.
-There are no rules about this, and it is generally up to you how you approach it.
+There are no rules about this, and how you approach it is generally up to you.

 Q. IS PHOTOGRAPHY ALLOWED OF OUR WEDDING CEREMONY AND VOWS?